Week 4 Term 2 - 20 May 2022

 - Year 8 - HPV dose 2 - catch up

 - Year 10 & 11 - Nimenrix (meningococcal ACWY) – catch up

 More information regarding school vaccinations can be found at the link below:

 For all enquiries regarding your child's immunisations please contact the local public health unit on 1300 066 055.

-St Paul's Catholic College are proud to host a Biggest Morning Tea/Lunch on Thursday 16 June.
+St Paul's Catholic College are proud to host a Biggest Morning Tea on Thursday 16 June where students will be running stalls selling various food items and raffle tickets (prizes donated by local businesses and families).
+The funds raised for Cancer Council will go towards vital cancer research, support services, prevention programs and advocacy.
 This is being organised by 'Team Flexible' who are our wonderful Additional Needs team.

 To donate or for more information regarding the Biggest Morning Tea and the Cancer Council please go to:

 Reading at home for fun has long-lasting benefits.
 It builds vocabulary, comprehension, and phonological awareness.
 Each of these skills is a prerequisite for later success in reading, but of even greater importance is that frequent, pleasurable reading time spent with family to fall in love with the joy and power of books.